programaker-project/programaker-docs/docs/tutorials/quickstart.md

 # Quickstart

-In this document we will explain what is **Plaza** and how can you use it to develop a basic Telegram bot.
+In this document we will explain what is **Programaker** and how can you use it to develop a basic Telegram bot.

-# Plaza's main components
+# Programaker's main components

-- **Backend**: The core of Plaza.
+- **Backend**: The core of Programaker.
-- **Frontend**: The web interface to interact with Plaza.
+- **Frontend**: The web interface to interact with Programaker.
-- **Bridges**: External adapters which can connect Plaza with internet resources.
+- **Bridges**: External adapters which can connect Programaker with internet resources.

 In a simple diagram, they are connected like this: